neoforge-dev/starter/memory-bank/progress.md

    - Document the approach for future test development

 3. **Performance Optimization**
-   - Implement code splitting
+   - Improve performance of complex components
-   - Optimize bundle size
+   - Reduce bundle size
-   - Implement lazy loading for routes
+   - Optimize rendering performance

 4. **Documentation**
-   - Document component API
+   - Complete API documentation
-   - Create usage examples
+   - Add more examples to the component documentation
    - Document testing approach
    - Create component registry to prevent future duplicates
    - Add component organization guidelines to documentation
    - Document the approach used for fixing ESM URL scheme errors
    - Create a guide for mocking components with CDN imports

-5. **Component Optimization**
-   - Implement code splitting for large components
-   - Optimize component initialization
-   - Reduce unnecessary re-renders
-   - Implement proper lazy loading patterns
-   - Audit component dependencies for optimization opportunities

 ### Backend
 1. **Testing**